okorach/sonar-tools/doc/what-is-new.md

 ## sonar-config
 - `sonar-config` export is now multi-threaded, this can dramatically increase speed of export on large platforms with a lot of projects (which is the object consuming most of the auditing time)
 - `sonar-config` export now offers the option to export all object attributes, including thos that are useless for future import.
 Those attributes are prefixed by `_`
-- `sonar-config` import now issue a warning when applying an unknown setting (typo in setting key?)
+- `sonar-config` import now issues a warning when applying an unknown setting (typo in setting key?)
 - Fixes:
   - Fix in export for permissions that could be incorrect in some cases
   - Fix in export of branch new code period definition export that was incorrect in some cases